eclipse-thingweb/playground/README.md

 ## Adapting Licenses

 One can use the VS Code plugin at <https://marketplace.visualstudio.com/items?itemName=angelo-breuer.license-header-manager> to updating the copyright fields on top of each file.

+## Adopters

+If you are using Eclipse Thingweb Playground within your organization, please support us by adding your logo to the [Eclipse IoT adopters list](https://iot.eclipse.org/adopters/#iot.thingweb).
+To do so, simply open an issue at [the Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/api/eclipsefdn-project-adopters/-/issues/new?issuable_template=adopter_request) by providing the name of your organization, its logo, and a link to your organization or team.
+You should be affiliated with that organization for the issue to be implemented.